When To Go To See The Mountain Gorillas In East Africa?

 Choosing the best safari lodge or accommodation will depend on how much you can afford.
-Some lodges charge as high as, $900 while the budget ones can pocket as low as $ 70 for a double room.
 Its all about the facilities, location, food, services and so much more.
-Among the luxury include Clouds Lodge, Buhoma Lodge, Gorilla Forest Camp and Mahogany Springs.
-For the budget traveler, Nshongi Gorilla Resort is what we recommend.

 How much does a Gorilla Safari Cost?

-Of course, various tour operators will give you quotes, roughly the cheapest gorilla safari should have a price of about $ 1000 of course depending on the number of people.
-The super luxury should be cost you between $ 1500 to $ 2000 per person.
-Based on reviews of most tour operators in Uganda, most tourists prefer the mid-range, not so budget, but affordable.
-Booking your safari during the low season should get those costs lowered!
-In Case you are not interested in Uganda, Click here for Rwanda Gorilla Trekking or Congo Gorilla safaris,otherwise, proceed with the rest of the article.
+Of course, various tour operators will give you quotes, roughly the cheapest gorilla safari should have a price of about $ 1500 of course depending on the number of people.
+The super luxury should be cost you between $ 2000 to $ 2500 per person subject to the number of people and type of tour.

 How To Get A Gorilla Trekking Permit in Uganda

 While in Uganda, Gorilla trekking is conducted in Bwindi Impenetrable Forest National Park or Mgahinga Gorilla National Park.
 In Uganda, a gorilla permit currently goes for US $600 but will raise to US$700 effective July 1st 2020.

 Please understand that gorilla permits are booked on a “first come first serve” CASH basis and therefore can be snapped up by anybody.
 Do make a decision as soon as you can in order to avoid disappointment.